Welcome to today's edition of the Rush 24-7 podcast.

 It runs tonight at 10 o'clock after Gray's Anatomy.

-I am one of the ten.
+I am one of the 10.

-I didn't, I didn't realize this.
+I didn't realize this.

-There were twelve most fascinating men.
+There were 12 most fascinating men.

-What you think of it?
+What do you think of it?

-I said, Oh, okay.
+I said, oh, okay.

-So she rolls tape, asked me the question, I gave her the answer, and the drive-bys are all over my answer here.
+And the drive-bys are all over my answer here.

-With some of them are getting it, but most of them have totally misinterpreted what I said.
+Some of them are getting it, but most of them have totally misinterpreted what I said.

 They said, oh, a brilliant move on the part of Obama, as though I agree with the concept that there be nobody better as Secretary of State than Hillary Clinton.

-From NPR to the view that they love me because of this is incredible.
+It's stunning to what the drive-bys love me from NPR to the view that they love me because of this.

-Couple of them got it right.
+A couple of them got it right.

-We'll give you examples of what I'm talking about after this brief, obscene profit timeout.
+We'll give you examples of what I'm talking about after this brief obscene profit timeout.

 Don't go away.